monocle-h2020/camera_calibration/data_template/intermediaries/README.md

-This folder will contain products from one part of the calibration that are used in other parts.
+This folder contains products from one part of the calibration that are used in other parts.
 The following files may be contained here:

  - bias.npy: stacked per-pixel bias (black level) values
  - ron.npy: per-pixel readout noise values